duckdb/duckdb-web/docs/extensions/working_with_extensions.md

 Force installing can also be used to overwrite an extension with an extension with the same name from another repository, for example:

-First spatial is installed from the core repository
+First, `spatial` is installed from the core repository:

 ```sql
 INSTALL spatial;
 ```

-then to overwrite this installation with spatial from the core_nightly repository:
+Then, to overwrite this installation with the `spatial` extension from the `core_nightly` repository:

 ```sql
 FORCE INSTALL spatial FROM core_nightly;
 ```